 The Greeting Card industry has traditionally packaged each card in its own plastic sleeve.
 Whilst these sleeves help protect the cards from damage and grubby fingers, we believe the problem of ‘single use’ plastic and plastic waste far outweighs these benefits.
 These plastic sleeves are generally not recyclable.

 We are proud to say we have phased out the use of these plastic sleeves with our retail greeting card orders.
 We will ship your card to you with the envelope you chose, inside a board-backed protective envelope.
 In other words you will receive your card naked (of plastic).
-Check out the Naked Cards campaign here.
+Find out more about the Naked Cards campaign.

 FSC Certified Card and Printing

 All our greeting cards and wallprints are printed on fully FSC (Forest Stewardship Council) certified card stock.
 This means the products you buy from us are produced from paper that can be traced back to responsibly managed forests, where timber is harvested from trees that are either replaced or allowed to regenerate naturally.
 The forest will have designated sections protected entirely, to look after local animals and their habitats.
 There’s more, FSC managed forests must protect indigenous peoples and hire locals at a decent salary.
 We feel good about this and believe you should too.
 Visit the FSC’s website if you are interested to find out more.

 When they are not printed in-house, our products are professionally printed by an FSC-accredited printing company.
 This means that they have to use FSC certified card stock and follow certain guidelines.
 They are audited by an independent team every year, to ensure they meet the FSC’s requirements.